-Johnson And Wales University Providence is located in the urban setting of Providence, Rhode Island, less than an hour from Boston.
+Johnson And Wales University Providence is located in the urban setting of Providence, Rhode Island, in the suburbs of Boston.

-If you want to see Johnson And Wales University Providence for yourself, plan a visit.
+If you are interested in seeing Johnson And Wales University Providence for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Providence, or book a flight to the nearest airport, T.F.
 Green.

 You can also take a virtual campus tour to get a sense of what Johnson And Wales University Providence and Providence are like without leaving home.